opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ## Configure a Relation Widget
 :material-monitor: Desktop preparation

-For detailed information on setting up data layer relationships in QGIS, please refer to the [Setting relations between multiple layers](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/joins_relations.html#setting-relations-between-multiple-layers) QGIS documentation.
+For detailed information on setting up layer relations in QGIS, please refer to the [setting relations between multiple layers](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/joins_relations.html#setting-relations-between-multiple-layers) QGIS documentation.
-To then control how many related items are shown in QField, see the instructions for Configuring [Maximum items visibility for QField](../get-started/tutorials/get-started-qfs.md#configuring-maximum-items-visibility-for-qfield).
+To further control the visibility and number of related items shown in QField, see the instructions for configuring [Maximum items visibility for QField](../get-started/tutorials/get-started-qfs.md#configuring-maximum-items-visibility-for-qfield).

 !![](../assets/images/relation_editor_widget_list.png)

 The relation widget shows all the referencing child features in a list.
-It is possible to add, delete and open them.
+If enabled, it is possible to add, delete and open them.

-The visual identification of the list entries are done via the *Display Expression* of the child layer.
+The visual identification of the list entries is done via the *Display Expression* of the child layer.

 ### Key handling

-Since the parent's primary keys are used as foreign keys in the referencing child features, these primary keys must be safe to use even after synchronizing back to the original data.
+Since the parent primary key is used as foreign key in the referencing child features, the primary key must be safe to use (it must be unique) also after syncronizing back to the desktop.
-Therefore we recommend to use stable values such as UUIDs for primary keys.
+Therefore it is recommended to use UUIDs for primary keys.
+See [Working with Geopackages](../get-started/tutorials/advanced-setup-qfc/#working-with-geopackages for further information.
 It is possible to already add children from a parent that is about to be added.
 This possibility will be blocked if there is no valid primary key on the parent or the constraints are violated.
 In case the adding of the parent feature is canceled after some children have been added already, the children are deleted as well.

 ### Many-To-Many relations

 On many-to-many relationships, according to the cardinality setting in the *QGIS Vector Layer Properties*, on adding, deleting or opening an entry in the list effects directly the child layer (on direct cardinality) or the linking table (on many-to-one cardinality).

 The second case is usually used when there are additional relation information (e.g. percentage) in the linking table.

 !![](../assets/images/relation_widget_cardinality.png)

 In case of the many-to-one cardinality on many-to-many relations the *Display Expression* needs to be set on the linking table.

 ### Configuring Ordered Relations for QGIS and QField

-The **Ordered Relation Editor** widget enables reordering of linked child features based on a specific ordering field.
+The **Ordered Relation Editor** widget allows the reordering of linked child features based on a specific field.

 #### 1. Install the Plugin